-Discipline majors in special subjects (K-12) are available in art, physical education, French, and Spanish.
-Discipline majors in secondary education (9-12) are available in biology, english, history, mathematics, and history with social studies option.
+Discipline majors in special subjects (K-12) are available in art, physical education, and spanish.
+Discipline majors in secondary education (9-12) are available in biology, comprehensive science, english, history, mathematics, and history with social studies option.
 Please refer to department descriptions for specialization requirements.
-Students should consult with department chairs or the Director of Teacher

-Education concerning specific requirements for additional licenses.
+Students should consult with department chairs or the Director of Teacher Education concerning specific requirements for additional licenses.

-Students who wish to teach high school subjects are primarily advised in the department of their major, but they will receive guidance from the program coordinator in the Education Department as well.
+Students who wish to teach high school subjects are primarily advised in the department of their major, but they will receive guidance from the program coordinator in the School of Education as well.